-Doctors, restaurateurs, nail salon owners, really anyone who goes into business, should have at least a rudimentary knowledge of business finance – even if you hire someone to do the books for you.
+Doctors, restaurateurs, nail salon owners, really anyone who goes into business, should have at least a rudimentary knowledge of business finance – even if you hire someone to take care of your accounting needs or utilize accounting software, such as QuickBooks.
 A certified public accountant (CPA) is a well-trained professional who can offer a tailored service for your business needs.
-Many business owners find their accountants through referrals from their business colleagues, their attorneys or their friends.
 Hiring a good accountant is one of the most important decisions a small owner can make.

 - Accounts receivable: Money that is expected by the business that is derived from its operations

 - Accounts payable: Expenses owed to vendors and others

 - Payroll: The amount of money you are paying your employees

 - Available cash: How much money is in the bank

 Now let’s take a look at the documents that report on these important factors:

 The balance sheet is the bedrock tool of small business accounting.
 It provides a snapshot of your company’s financial health and allows you to keep track of your current cash flow situation and help provide projections for the future.

 A balance sheet tracks assets, liabilities, and equity.
 It enables small business owners to analyze revenues and costs, including fixed (rent, insurance, utilities) and marginal (staff hours, inventory, etc.) costs that may change from week-to-week or month-to-month.
 Work with your accountant to identify recurring and periodic costs, and then properly categorize those expenses on your balance sheet.